Jeep-Beach/chat-jeept-gmail-extension/extension/README.md

 - Only works with Gmail (mail.google.com)
 - Requires internet connection for LLM calls
-- Content is cached for 4 hours
+- Uses static content for context
 - Button only appears when composing/replying
 - Limited to the provided JeepBeach.com content